Webrowse/Rust-Books-Notes/rust4rustacean/ch02-types.md

 **Trait Object Safety**: A trait that cannot be used as a dyn Trait is not object-safe, usually because its methods return Self or are themselves generic

+**Marker Traits:**: Traits that have no methods (eg Send, Sync, Copy) and only signal a specific property or ability of a type.
+Many are automatically implemented by the compiler (called auto-traits), unless component explicitly opts out.

+**Existential Types**: The `impl Trait`, when return type is unnamed. (-> impl Debug {}).
+This lets you return something whose precise type is hidden, allowing you to change the underlying implementation without breaking user code.